EPFLiGHT/coML-Personalized-v2/README.md

 In this repo, we investigate methods for automatic data selection based on the distance between gradients in SGD-based optimization algorithms.

 ## To view correctly displayed formulas directly in GitHub, open [the IPYNB version of this README](README.ipynb)!
+It's updated nightly to mirror the contents of the Markdown file.

 ### Using the repo